 The Scythians were a notable Aryan tribal group and were counted among the armies of Medo-Persian Aryan kings.
 They fought with Persia to destroy Assyria and later they were said to have ruled over all Asia from Greater Armenia.
+A branch of the Scythians formed the Arsacid dynasty of Parthia whose empire bravely contended against the Romans for dominion in Western Asia.

-When we investigate the origins of these genuine Scythians we must look to the earliest mentions.
+When we investigate the origins of these Scythians we must look to the earliest mentions.
 In the earliest Greek records the Scythians are known as the Kimmeroi who came from the East to ravage Anatolia and sack Lydia.
 They were also known in classical literature as Sacae according to the Persian name Saka.

 There is an inscription found on the side of Behistun mountain in Iran.
 Commissioned by Darius the Great, it is written in three tongues: Old Persian, Babylonian and Elamite.
 The tri-lingual inscription verifies that the Khumri/Kimmeroi/Gimirrai and the Sacae/Saka/Scythians are one and the same people.